aedanmc/travelo-hey/documentation/instructions/DBDOC.md

 ### Retrieve Data from Table
-In order to check the contents of a datable inside the travelo-hey.db, use the following:
+In order to check the contents of a database inside the travelo-hey.db, use the following:

 ```js
     const query = `<add query here>`;